Russia moves some troops away from Ukraine; NATO says big force remains

 Kiev has accused Moscow of sowing disorder in its mostly Russian-speaking east where pro-Russian separatists have declared independence and asked to join Russia.

-Moscow denies destabilising Ukraine and has stopped short of endorsing the regions' independence or annexing the territories like it did Ukraine's Crimean peninsula in March.
+Moscow denies destabilizing Ukraine and has stopped short of endorsing the regions' independence or annexing the territories like it did Ukraine's Crimean peninsula in March.

 The Pentagon acknowledged some movement of Russian forces off the border, but said it was only small numbers so far.
 It declined to offer estimates.